Find Grad Schools

 7 Yearly Graduations

 University of South Carolina - Columbia comes in at #12 on our list of the most popular colleges offering master's degrees in applied statistics, general.
 Each year, around 35,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
 During the most recent year for which we have data, 7 people received their master's degree in applied statistics, general from UofSC.
-Of these students, 83% were women and 17% were members of underrepresented racial-ethnic groups.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #12